isaiah6729/isaiah6729/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Isaiah Francis and I have 10 years of creating successful financial strategies in the finance/banking industry.

-But, now transitioning into my passion: Tech.
+But, after helping countless people buy their first home, rebuild their credit, or just get their first car, now I am transitioning into what's been my lifelong passion: Tech.

-I am taking the "strategy" side of finance (and finance "know-how") and now applying it to the algorithm world of Tech; specifically, software development and machine learning.
+I am taking the "strategy" side of finance (and finance "know-how") and now applying it to the algorithm-filled world of Tech; specifically, software development and machine learning.
 Where I am not an expert in either yet, coming up with inventive mobile apps that help people with completing their goals and using AI to make tasks more automated is something that i strive to master.

+This is my journey.